GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics: Experimental Evaluation

-GateLens with GPT-4o outperformed GoNoGo with GPT-4o across most categories, particularly evident in Metadata Queries—those seeking basic table information.
-For example, when processing the query "Give me the list of release candidates," GoNoGo often struggles with proper field identification.
-A common failure mode in GoNoGo occurred when user queries included typographical errors or incorrect casing in field names, with the system directly using the erroneous fields without correction.
+GateLens with GPT-4o outperformed CoT+SC (GPT-4o) across most categories, particularly evident in Metadata Queries (those seeking basic table information).
+For example, when processing the query "Give me the list of release candidates," the CoT+SC system often fails to identify the correct field.
+A common failure mode in CoT+SC occurred when user queries included typographical errors or incorrect casing in field names, with the system directly using the erroneous fields without correction.
 GateLens addresses this limitation through its query-to-RA transformation process, which incorporates the database's relational model, adjusts query fields to match table formats, and can handle fuzzy matching to detect and correct field names, enabling the system to resolve typographical errors and ambiguous queries effectively.
-This robust approach significantly improves the system's accuracy and resilience, particularly in real-world scenarios where user queries may not always adhere to strict formatting standards.
+This approach improves accuracy and resilience, particularly in real-world scenarios where user queries may not always adhere to strict formatting standards.

-Across both datasets, GateLens with GPT-4o consistently delivered the best performance, achieving perfect accuracy across difficulty levels in the first benchmark and superior handling of diverse query categories in the second benchmark.
-This superior performance can be attributed to the system's capability to extract logical conditions from natural language queries and transform them into RA expressions.
-This transformation not only clarifies the underlying logic of the queries but also ensures that all conditions are accurately identified and correctly applied, minimizing errors and omissions in the generated code.
-These results highlight how the proposed framework significantly enhances the ability of LLMs to handle complex queries while improving their robustness and reliability in real-world applications.
+In addition, compared to the CoT+SC solution, GateLens uses significantly fewer tokens due to its effective use of RA as the intermediate representation and its zero-shot architecture.
+In Table~\ref{tab:token_comparison}, we compare the token usage of both systems across different difficulty levels.
+Notably, while the CoT+SC approach requires increasingly massive input contexts, primarily to accommodate few-shot examples, GateLens maintains a highly compact input footprint.
+As the query difficulty increases, the token reduction becomes even more significant, demonstrating the efficiency and scalability of the RA-based approach in handling complex queries.

+\fbox{ \parbox{0.98\linewidth}{ \textbf{RQ1 findings:} GateLens with GPT-4o achieved 100\% F1 score on the first benchmark across all difficulty levels and 83.51\% F1 score on the second benchmark with 244 real-world queries.
+It outperformed CoT+SC (GPT-4o) by approximately 13 percentage points on real-world queries, indicating that the RA reasoning mechanism effectively addresses both complex logical operations and real-world noise, such as typos and ambiguous field names. } }